firetreedesign/ccbpress-core/readme.txt

 = Do More With Add-ons =

-Extend the capabilities of Church Data Connect for PushPay ChMS with these add-ons:
+Extend the capabilities of Church Data Connect for Church Community Builder with these add-ons:

-* [Events](https://churchdataconnect.com/downloads/events/) - Display event data from PushPay ChMS.
+* [Events](https://churchdataconnect.com/downloads/events/) - Display event data from Church Community Builder.
 * [Gravity Forms](https://churchdataconnect.com/downloads/gravityforms/) - Add people to group, events, and process queues.
-* [Groups](https://churchdataconnect.com/downloads/groups/) - Display group data from PushPay ChMS.
+* [Groups](https://churchdataconnect.com/downloads/groups/) - Display group data from Church Community Builder.

 == Installation ==

 1. Upload the `ccbpress-core` folder to the `/wp-content/plugins/` directory.
-2. Activate the Church Data Connect for PushPay ChMS plugin through the 'Plugins' menu in WordPress.
+2. Activate the Church Data Connect for Church Community Builder plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin by going to the Church Data menu that appears in your WordPress Admin.

 == Screenshots ==